andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 Because positive images of marginalized groups are not pervasive in mainstream culture, people should seek out the voices and work of marginalized group members.
-In order to have a comprehensive understanding of society we must know more about all groups.
+In order to have a comprehensive understanding of society we must have knowledge about all groups.

 ### Reflect